mathew-fleisch/bashbot/README.md

 # BashBot

 BashBot is a whitelisted command injection tool for slack.
 A [config.json](config.json) file defines the possible commands that can be run as well as all of the parameters that can be passed to those commands.
 This bot uses circleci to build a docker container, that is pushed to AWS ECR and is run in ECS.
 Sensitive commands can be restricted to specific slack channels.
+Import other repositories like [bashbot-scripts](https://github.com/eaze/bashbot-scripts) to extend functionality, and reduce clutter in the configuration file

 ### Example Configuration